yiptool/game-main/README.md

 Creating a game
 ---------------

-When creating a new game, you have to subclass from the Game::Main class and override callback methods.
+When creating a new game, you have to subclass from the GameInstance class and override callback methods.
 Then you have to use the special macro `GAME_MAIN_CLASS` in the C++ source (**not header**!) file:

-      class MyGame : public Game::Main
+      class MyGame : public GameInstance
       {
           void init() {}
+          void cleanup() {}
           void runFrame() {}
       };